GhostTalker/RebootMadDevice/README.md

 RMDclientDaemon.sh status
 ```

-and if you want to stop
+and if you want to stop:
 ```
 RMDclientDaemon.sh stop
 ```